RESOURCES

-In my life, I have made many transitions across a variety of fields: going from music to law to the humanities to economics to statistics and mathematics to now computer science.
-Whenever I began a new interest, I would have benefitted from having some guidance with respect to how to navigate these fields.
-This page is my attempt at providing some guidance for readers who may be interested in learning more about certain topics.
+I've flip-flopped a lot in life, exploring fields like music to law to the humanities to economics to statistics and mathematics to now computer science.
+Given that the past is the best predictor of the future, that probably means I'll explore even more things as I grow older.
+However, when I started learning something for the first time, I would've benefitted from having some guidance as for how to navigate these fields.
+I've benefitted deeply from bloggers, YouTube videos, online resources, and online forums.
+This page is my attempt at providing some guidance for readers who may be interested in learning more about certain topics and also things I find particularly interesting!

 Statistics